garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 Invited and hosted conversations around technology the community-generating aspects of Chicago House Music at an event called [FUTURHYTHMMACHINES::CHICAGO HOUSE](https://ccam.world/programs/24-5-10-future-rhythm-machines-chicago-house/) with guests Dr. Thomas DeFrantz, Dr. Meida McNeal, and Duane Powell.

-Hired at Leonardo/ISAST as a researcher on a project investigating the intersection of artistic sentiment, scientific knowledge economy, and industrial innovation.
+Joined Leonardo/ISAST as researcher on an [NEA RESEARCH LAB](https://icat.vt.edu/icat-nea-research-lab.html) with Virginia Tech investigating the intersection of artistic sentiment, scientific knowledge economy, and industrial innovation.

 Designed a new hardware interface for the Eurorack format built around the Daisy Microcontroller platform.
 I am also convening a working group to develop this into a hardware software eco-system called CCAM: ESTUARY.